Since its foundation in 1992, the Ferdinand-Braun-Institut has already initiated a total of 10 spin-offs, most of which are still active today.

 Brilliance Fab Berlin GmbH & Co.
 KG (BFB) was founded in May 2013 within the framework of a cooperation between Ferdinand-Braun-Institut (FBH) and the chinese enterprise Sino Nitride Semiconductor CO., LTD (SNS).
 BFB activities aim at exploiting and further developing FBH semiconductor technology results for industrial application.
 The focus of developments is on lasers utilized in automotive lightning, quantum sensors, and Raman spectroscopy.

-JENOPTIK Optical Systems GmbH - formerly Jenoptik Diode Lab - was founded in 2002 as a JENOPTIK subsidiary as a result of the close cooperation between Ferdinand-Braun-Institut and JENOPTIK AG.
+Jenoptik Diode Lab was founded in 2002 as a JENOPTIK subsidiary as a result of the close cooperation between Ferdinand-Braun-Institut and JENOPTIK AG.
+It is meanwhile part of the JENOPTIK Optical Systems GmbH.
 The company produces high-power laser diodes with wavelengths ranging from 650 nm to 1150 nm for applications in materials processing and medicine.
 The laser diodes are specified, developed and optimized in close cooperation with FBH.
 They are characterized by an excellent beam characteristic and a long lifetime.

 UVphotonics NT GmbH offers highly efficient, reliable and customizable UV LEDs for the B2B market.
 These devices can be used, among others, for water purification, disinfection, medical diagnostics, phototherapy, UV curing, and sensing.
 The product portfolio covers single chips and fully packaged LEDs in the UV-B and UV-C wavelength ranges.
 LEDs are tailored to meet customer specific needs in terms of emission wavelengths, emission characteristics, power ranges or chip layouts.
 Additionally, consultation on the integration of UV LEDs in application systems is offered.
 The business formation (December 2015) has been supported by the European Union and the Federal Ministry of Economics and Technology within the EXIST-Forschungstransfer program.